 Blind Man Steps Off Road To Miss Death

 agencies are carrying on a joint search today for a hit-and-run driver

-who fatally injured Annie Stephan, 64 year
+who fatally injured Annie Stephan, a 64 year old native woman,

-Mrs. Stephan, member of a large and widely known clan, was killed when a speeding vehicle bore down
+and widely known clan, was killed when a speeding vehicle bore down

 on her blind companion, Nick McNeil.
 Mrs. Stephan's neck was

 broken by the impact.
 Her skull was fractured and she was badly

 cut.
-McNeil, known in the area as "Blind Nick"
+McNeil, known in the area as "Blind Nick" heard the car

-such force as to knock him down.
+force as to knock him down.
 McNeil's shouts for help aroused

 the dead woman's children who were asleep in the Stephan cabin about

 100 yards away.
 The driver of the death vehicle, meanwhile left